DeNepo/class-repository/.github/ISSUE_TEMPLATE/vocab-and-snippets.md

 ---
 name: vocab or snippet
 about: A template PR for vocab and snippets
-title: "Vocabulary or Snippets: description"
+title: 'Vocabulary or Snippets: description'
 ---

 <!--